Content Creator Guide

 1. How This Guide Works

-This guide consolidates the ISEKAI ZERO Content Creation Policy, 18+ Tagging Guide, Smut Tag Classification Guideline and internal moderation guidelines into a single reference document for creators.
+This guide consolidates the ISEKAI ZERO Content Creation Policy, Content Rating Guide and internal moderation guidelines into a single reference document for creators.

-It covers everything you need to know about what you can and cannot create on the platform, how to tag your content correctly, how to structure your storylines for approval, and what happens if you break the rules.
+It covers everything you need to know about what you can and cannot create on the platform, how to rate your content correctly, how to structure your storylines for approval and what happens if you break the rules.

 As a creator, you are responsible for: